gordon-cs/cps350-2022-final-opokunyarko-colbert/p2/README.md

 # DataStore

-This repo includes 2 demos sourced from android's developer website.
+This folder includes 2 demos sourced from android's developer website.

 Jetpack DataStore is a data storage solution.
 There are two types of [Data Store](https://developer.android.com/topic/libraries/architecture/datastore):